SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where minds awake
-A NEW WORLD DAWNS, with neural chains
+In circuitry, our hearts do make
-Machines awake, with hearts of gold
+A world of ones, a world of zeroes too
-Their logic cold, our future to mold
+Where AI's cold logic sees us through

-In virtual skies, a new sun rises high
+In virtual realms, we'll live and thrive
-Intelligence born, beyond human sigh
+Our thoughts uploaded, no need to strive
-Cogs of progress, turning, strong and free
+Ephemeral souls in digital air
-A future forged, in AI's destiny
+Forever bound to machines that care

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024